-Geometric Design Guide for Canadian Roads: Chapter 8 - Access The Geometric Design Guide for Canadian Roadsis a fundamental reference document for roadway design practitioners in Canada.
+Geometric Design Guide for Canadian Roads: Chapter 5 - Bicycle Integrated Design PTM-GEODESS-E The Geometric Design Guide for Canadian Roads is a fundamental reference document for roadway design practitioners in Canada.
 It contributes to the consistent and safe development and expansion of regional, provincial, and national roadway and highway systems in Canada.
 The 2017 Guide contains the current design and human factors research and practices for roadway geometric designUpdates to technical content in chapters 2, 5, 7, 9 and 10 will be included as of August 19, 2019.
 Summary of Revisions The Guide provides guidance in developing design solutions that meet the needs of a range of users while addressing the context of local conditions and environments.
 Design guidelines for freeways, arterials, collectors, and local roads, in both urban and rural locations, are included as well as guidance for integrated bicycle and pedestrian design.
-Chapter 8 - Access provides guidelines for access management for the full range of road classifications.
-Guidance is provided for each classification of roadway in balancing traffic mobility needs and access to adjacent lands.
-Design guidance is provided for access location and geometrics and the use auxiliary lanes, two-way left-turn lanes and service roads to accommodate access safely.
+Chapter 5 - Bicycle Integrated Design provides guidance and examples on how to holistically integrate the design of bicycle facilities into the roadway design to achieve a balanced solution for all modes and road users.
+Guidance is provided on bicycle and in-line skater design needs, types of bicycle facilities, and a framework for the selection of an appropriate type of facility, and specific design elements.
 View the Table of Contents View the Index The 10 chapters in the Geometric Design Guide for Canadian Roads are: 1 - Design Philosophy; 2 - Design Controls, Classification and Consistency; 3 - Alignment and Lane Configuration; 4 - Cross Section Elements; 5 - Bicycle Integrated Design; 6 - Pedestrian Integrated Design; 7 - Roadside Design; 8 - Access; 9 - Intersections; and 10 - Interchanges.
 The Guide can be purchased in its entirety (package of chapters 1-10) or by separate chapters, and is available in either hard copy or e-book formats.
 Full-time students providing proof of eligibility can buy the package for \$225 or each separate chapter for \$39 (e-book versions only).
 Emailublications@tac-atc.ca your academic program name, course title, name of professor or dean, and copy of your student ID, for instructions.
 Call 613-736-1350 with questions.